GundhamErc/gundham/content/_index.md

           date_start: '2021-01-01'
           date_end: ''
           description: |2-
               Alberto is  associate   Professor at SISSA since 2022.
 Previously, he has been assistant Professor at SISSA.
+He got a PhD in Mathematics  in 2014, in cotutelle between the University of Zurich and University of Milan.
               He is a mathematician who works on Partial Differential Equations (PDEs).
         - title: Pinco Pallo
           company: Postdoc
           company_url: ''